Misdemeanor: United States

-In the United States, misdemeanors are typically crimes with a maximum punishment of 12 months of incarceration, typically in a local jail as contrasted with felons, who are typically incarcerated in a prison.
-Jurisdictions such as Massachusetts are a notable exception; the maximum punishment of some misdemeanors there is up to 2.5 years.
+In the United States, misdemeanors are typically crimes with a maximum punishment of 12 months of incarceration, typically in a local jail.
+This contrasts with felons, who are typically incarcerated in a prison.
+Jurisdictions such as Massachusetts and Pennsylvania are notable exceptions: the maximum punishment of some misdemeanors in Massachusetts is up to 2.5 years' imprisonment and up to five years' imprisonment in Pennsylvania for first-degree misdemeanors.
 People who are convicted of misdemeanors are often punished with probation, community service, short jail term, or part-time incarceration such as a sentence that may be served on the weekends.

 The United States Constitution provides that the President may be impeached and subsequently removed from office if found guilty by Congress for "high crimes and misdemeanors".
 As used in the Constitution, the term misdemeanor refers broadly to criminal acts as opposed to employing the felony-misdemeanor distinction used in modern criminal codes.
 The definition of what constitutes "high crimes and misdemeanors" for purposes of impeachment is left to the judgment of Congress.

 Singapore

 In Singapore, defendants found guilty of misdemeanors are generally given a jail sentence for a number of months, but with certain specific crimes, suspects are sentenced to a harsher sentence.
-An example is the penalty imposed for vandalism, which is a fine not exceeding S$2,000 or imprisonment not exceeding three years, and also corporal punishment of not less than three strokes and not more than eight strokes with the use of a cane.
+An example is the penalty imposed for vandalism, which is a fine not exceeding S$2,000 or imprisonment not exceeding three years, and also corporal punishment of not less than three strokes and not more than eight strokes with the use of a cane - an example was the Caning of Michael Fay.

 Misdemeanor classes

-Depending on the jurisdiction, several classes of misdemeanors may exist; the forms of punishment can vary widely between those classes.
+Depending on the jurisdiction, several classes of misdemeanors may exist.
+The forms of punishment can vary widely between those classes.
 For example, the federal and some state governments in the United States divide misdemeanors into several classes, with certain classes punishable by jail time and others carrying only a fine.
-In New York law, a Class A Misdemeanor carries a maximum sentence of one year of imprisonment, while a Class B Misdemeanor "shall not exceed three months".
+In New York law, a Class A Misdemeanor, which among other things includes the sex crime of forcible touching, carries a maximum sentence of one year of imprisonment, while a Class B Misdemeanor "shall not exceed three months".

+For example, Virginia has four classes of misdemeanors, with Class 1 and Class 2 misdemeanors being punishable by twelve-month and six-month jail sentences, respectively, and Class 3 and Class 4 misdemeanors being non-jail offenses payable by fines.
+New York has three classes of misdemeanors: A, B, and Unclassified.

 Unclassified misdemeanors

 In the United States, when a statute does not specify the class of a misdemeanor, it may be referred to as an unclassified misdemeanor.
-Legislators usually enact such laws when they wish to impose penalties that fall outside the framework specified by each class.
-For example, Virginia has four classes of misdemeanors, with Class 1 and Class 2 misdemeanors being punishable by twelve-month and six-month jail sentences, respectively, and Class 3 and Class 4 misdemeanors being non-jail offenses payable by fines.
-New York has three classes of misdemeanors: A, B, and Unclassified.